Richard Nyauza: Arrest and legal proceedings

 On 5 September 2006, investigators realized that there had been a match between the DNA found on the fifth victim and Nyauza.
 Nyauza's DNA had been taken after his arrest for attempted rape in 2002.
 At the time, this was not typical in South Africa, as DNA was only used for case investigation, and no DNA had been left on the victim.
 A short time later, the DNA found on the fifth victim had also been entered into the database.
 However, it was not required that anyone monitor the system at that time, so the match had gone unchecked for four years.

 Police gathered outside of Nyauza's house, waiting for him to come home to arrest him.
 Nyauza had taken cell phones from several of his victims.
 One of the phones, Selina Mahlangu's, had still been pinging off cell towers in Olievenhoutbosch.
-They began tracking the phone and noticed it traveling closer and closer to Nyauza's house, indicating that he was close by.
+They began tracking the phone and noticed it travelling closer and closer to Nyauza's house, indicating that he was close by.
 Police then saw two men walking towards the home, Nyauza and his brother.
 Nyauza was soon detained and placed in a police car.
 At the same time, police searched his home and discovered more items belonging to his victims.
 In custody, Nyauza confessed to all of his crimes.
 Additionally, he claimed to have murdered a man during a contract killing, as well as two robberies.
 However, no evidence of this was found.

 Nyauza pleaded not guilty, and his trial began on 23 October 2007.
 A total of 18 witnesses testified at his trial, one of whom was his surviving victim.
 As the victim recounted her attack, Nyauza would not stop laughing at her.

 Although he had pointed seven crime scenes out to the police, Nyauza claimed that the police had drugged him instead of giving him his HIV medication.
 Police had recorded Nyauza pointing out the crime scenes, and he showed no visible signs of intoxication, so the judge dismissed his claim.
 When asked why his semen was found in several of the victims, he claimed that it was because he was a man of exceptional sexual prowess who slept with many women.
-Although there was only direct evidence against Nyauza in eight of the murders, experts used linkage analysis to argue why all 16 cases had to have been committed by the same offender.
+Although there was only direct evidence against Nyauza in eight of the murders, forensic psychologist Gérard Labuschagne used linkage analysis to argue why all 16 cases had to have been committed by the same offender.
 On 5 November 2007, Nyauza was found guilty of 16 counts of murder, one count of attempted murder, four counts of rape, and three counts of robbery.
 He was given 16 life sentences for the murders and an additional 140 years in prison for the rest of his crimes.